 SB 14-FN takes a systemic approach to improving child welfare and ensuring children and youth get the appropriate support services where and when they need them.
 The bill

-- helps children and families in crisis by expanding access to community-based mobile crisis response and stabilization services;
+- helps children and families in crisis by expanding access to more cost-effective services such as community-based mobile crisis response and stabilization services;

 - further integrates child welfare services with the System of Care for children’s behavioral health; and